 One of the most unique experiences in Luxor taking a hot air balloon ride at sunrise over the city.
 See for yourself why Luxor is the world’s greatest open-air museum.
-It is also a great introduction to all of the things you can see in Luxor.
-The bird’s-eye view allows you to see the impressive size, and significant planning that went into the complexes.
+It is also a great introduction to all of the things you can see in Luxor .
+The bird’s-eye view allows you to see an impressive size and significant planning that went into the complexes.
 The early morning light only adds to this stunning experience.
 It turns the temples beautiful colors as the light rises and intensifies in the east.

 The Sound and Light Show at Karnak Temple is something really special.
 After sunset, the temple illuminated with an audio-visual show that explains how the temple was built and what life was like in ancient Egypt.
 The visual effects seem to bring the Temple back to life.

 You can’t leave Luxor without taking a day trip to Dendera and Abydos.
-These are two of the best preserved and most complete temples from ancient Egypt.
-Full color is still visible on the walls of these beautiful temples.
+These are two of the best-preserved and most complete temples from ancient Egypt.
+Full colour is still visible on the walls of these beautiful temples.
 Abydos is the burial location of the ancient god of the underworld.
 The temple was built by King Seti I, and completed by King Ramsess II.
-Dendera is a temple dedicated of Hathor, the Egyptian goddess of love and joy.
+Dendera is a temple dedicated to Hathor, the Egyptian goddess of love and joy.

 Day Trip to Edfu Kom Ombo from Marsa AlamDuration 1 Day